superloopnetwork/superloop/README.md

   updated_at: '2021-02-01 15:44:23'
   updated_by: root
 ```
-Credentials used to connect to nodes are via OS environment varilables.
-This eliminates any files associated to the application 'superloop' hardcoded with the username and password and thus, reduces the risk of being leaked/hacked.
-To setup the OS environment variables, the easiest way is to create a hidden file like ```.secret``` placed in your home directory.
-This file absolutely needs to be locked down to the service account owner.
-Set permission so only the service account owner where superloop is executed can read/write ```chmod 600 .secret```.

-Your file should look like this:
+Credentials used to connect to nodes are via the OS environment varilable, $USER.
+It will prompt you for your password
 ```
-root@devvm:~# cat .secret
-export USERNAME="username"
-export PASSWORD="password"
+export USERNAME=username
 export SNMP_COMMUNITY_STRING="snmp_k3y"
 ```
 * Please replace the fields with the appropriate values